BakerShoeMaker/Hangman-Game/README.md

-# Hangman-Game
+# Psychic-Game
-Initial Hangman game files.
+Psychic game with javascript.